Tom Keating: Tom Keating On Impressionism

 "Rousseau, Boudin, Pissarro" – In the first episode of his second instructional series, Keating reviews the history of the development of French Impressionism, and how various Impressionists influenced one another.
 He demonstrates the creation of en plain air views of the forest of Fontainebleau, in the manner of Rousseau; a seaside promenade in the style of Boudin; and a view through wispy trees of a house in the countryside, in the mode of Pissarro.

 "Manet" – Keating does a copy of Manet's nude, Olympia.

 "Monet" - Keating does a copy of Vétheuil in Winter, demonstrating effects Monet captured by painting the village from his boat on an icy River Seine.

 "Renoir" – Working with a live model, Keating begins a pastiche of a portrait of young lady, seated, with a letter and a vase of flowers.

 "Van Gogh" – A vase of fake flowers at his side, Keating creates a "Sunflowers" still-life, combined with, from memory, a "self-portrait" of Vincent.
 In place of the usual brief introduction, he presents the most heartfelt and comprehensive biography of the series, right through the entire episode.
 He suggests the genius was not mad, but merely exceptionally sensitive, and depressed over arguments with Theo, but otherwise reacting normally to pain, despair, and loneliness.
 “He had these intense eyes, emphasised by ginger eyebrows and red hair, giving him this appearance…this rather frightening expression, that is often mistaken for madness… We lost him because of the stupidity of people.
 And he shot himself, when he should've gone out, I think, and shot a few art dealers…" who soon began making "a king's ransom" from his pictures.

 "Cezanne" – Keating does a still-life of wine and fresh fruit.

 In popular culture

 In the 2002 film The Good Thief, Nick Nolte's character claims to own a painting that Picasso did for him after losing a bet, and when it is exposed as a fake, he claims it was painted for him by Keating after meeting him in a betting shop.

 The fourth track, titled "Judas Unrepentant", on progressive rock band Big Big Train's 2012 album English Electric (Part One) is based on the life of Keating as an artist.
 According to the blog of Big Big Train vocalist David Longdon, the song walks through Keating's artistic life from his time as a restorer to his death and posthumous fame.

+Keating's early struggles over ambition, integrity, and the true meaning of artistic genius with his student and partner in crime, Jane Kelly, are depicted in the historical fiction, The Joker's Hand, Part I, Secret Techniques of the Old Masters.